How Much Space Do Goats Need and the Factors to Consider

 How much land does a goat need depends on what grows in the pasture and other factors

-How Much Space Do Goats Need in Pasture?
+How Much Space Do Goats Need in Pasture

 In their natural state, goats prefer free-range foraging.
 Goats have been known to forage far and wide as this not only allows them to have a variety in terms of food, from grass to grain, but it also allows them to exercise and keep their minds stimulated.

-However, just because you need about an acre for every 3 goats doesn’t mean you should stock 3 goats in every acre.
 How many goats you can keep in that pasture will depend on how well the particular piece of land performs in terms of pasture production.
 This is often affected by factors such as:

 • Soil fertility